iam-sain/CAM-Nano/README.md

 **CAM-Nano Framework for Automated Morphology Characterization: Integrating High-Resolution Microscopy Nanoparticles with LLM-Based Semantic Analysis**

-Cross-Attention Multimodal–Nano Framework is an automated system designed to analyze and characterize nanoparticle morphology by integrating high-resolution microscopy images with semantic information extracted from scientific literature.
+Cross-Attention Multimodal–Nano is an automated system designed to analyze and characterize nanoparticle morphology by integrating high-resolution microscopy images with semantic information extracted from scientific literature.
 The framework combines computer vision techniques with large language model–based analysis to create a multimodal understanding of nanomaterial structures.

 **Live Demo**